brianhigh/asphalt_emissions_2018_gemini3/README.md

 *   [Walkthrough](walkthrough.md)

 ## Colophon
 This project was created using the [Gemini 3 (Pro)](https://gemini.ai/) generative AI model via [Google Antigravity](https://antigravity.google/) on 2025-12-12.
+The agentic workflow took 3 minutes to complete.
 The only manual edits were to the `README.md` file to add this colophon and references to the `prompt.md` file.